Somatic-based EMDR Therapy

 -

-Getting more present and tuning into what is happening in your body.
+Getting more present and aware of what’s happening in your body

 -